A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Numerical discretization of the full-order and reduced-order models

+in which $ \mathbf{G} = (g_{kj}) = {\RB {\varphi}}(|| y_j^C - y^C_k ||)$ is the Gram matrix.
+Once the weights have been computed solving system \cref{rbfweights} in the offline phase, in the online computations the modal coefficients are obtained evaluating \cref{rbfnns}.

+We point out that in the present case the $c_i$ coefficients only depend on the scalar variable $y^C(t)$.
+In the case of multidimensional dependence, RBF interpolation can still be used with no algorithmic modifications.
+Thus, more complex cases in which the cylinder exhibits rigid motions with more translational and rotational degrees of freedoms, could still be treated with the methodology described.
+Even in the case in which the FSI problem involves a deformable body which alters the shape of one or more boundaries of the fluid domain, RBF could be still used to interpolate the fluid mesh nodal displacements based on the structural displacements reduced coefficients.

-where $\rho$ is a given basis function of the Euclidean distance, $N$ is the number of neurons in the hidden layer, $x_k$ is the center vector for neuron $k$, and $w_j$ is the weight of neuron $j$ in the linear output neuron.
-Equation \ref{rbfnns} can be rewritten as a linear system, namely:
+Finally, we remark that the RBF interpolation can also be interpreted as a network in which $N$ is the number of neurons in the hidden layer, $y^C_k$ is the centre vector for neuron $k$, $\boldsymbol{w}_k$ being the weight of neuron $k$ in the linear output neuron.
+Given this analogy, we point out that different and more efficient networks can substitute RBF --- which has a $O(N^2)$ computational cost --- in future works.